Vincent-Carrier/vcar.dev/content/blog/chess-engine/why-bother/index.md

 * And much, much more
 </div>

+More importantly, writing a chess engine teaches you how to use a language, both from the point of view of a library maintainer and an application author.

 I don't intend to touch on all these points with you.
 For one, I'm not much of a systems programmer.
 I have never written a line of C++, and I can hardly read assembly.
 What I'd like, however, is for you to develop a solid understanding of the high-levels ideas involved in computer chess, while also gaining a firm grasp on Go's idioms and usage patterns.

 I will assume that you have, at the very least, a basic understanding of Go's syntax.
 Fortunately, the language is quite small and you can [learn the syntax in an afternoon](http://tour.golang.org).
 In the spirit of Go, the implementation will strike a nice balance between performance and simplicity.

-If all that sounds interesting to you, then come on over to [Part I](../board-and-pieces), where we will tackle our first problem: representing the chessboard and its pieces.
+If all that sounds interesting to you, then come on over to [Part I](../squares-and-pieces), where we will tackle our first problem: representing the chessboard and its pieces.

 ## Acknowledgements